-C. General Overview and Background
+B. General Overview and Background

-11. The Mississippi Department of Education (MDE) administers the school lunch programs for all the school districts in the State of Mississippi.
-Food is supplied to the districts through the National School Lunch Program (NSLP) and through the State-based Automated Food Purchasing System (APS).

-- 12. The National School Lunch Program (NSLP) is a federally assisted meal program operating in public and nonprofit private schools and residential childcare institutions.
+- 8. The Mississippi Department of Education (MDE) administers the school lunch programs for all the school districts in the State of Mississippi.
+Food is supplied to the districts through the National School Lunch Program (NSLP). - 9.
+The National School Lunch Program (NSLP) is a federally assisted meal program operating in public and nonprofit private schools and residential childcare institutions.
 It provides nutritionally balanced, low-cost, or no-cost lunches to children each school day.
 The program was established under the Richard B. Russell National School Lunch Act, signed into law by President Harry Truman in 1946.
 The NSLP is regulated by the U.S. Department of Agriculture (USDA) Food and Nutrition Service (FNS).
 Included in the food distribution program are fresh fruit and vegetables supplied through a joint effort with the US Department of Defense (DOD). - a) Food and Nutrition Service (FNS) of the United States Department of Agriculture (USDA) administers the Program at the Federal level.
-At the State level, the NSLP is administered by State agencies, which operate the Program through agreements with school food authorities, Recipient Agencies (RA). - 13.
+At the State level, the NSLP is administered by State agencies, which operate the Program through agreements with school food authorities, Recipient Agencies (RA). - 10.
 State agencies are responsible for the administration of the USDA Food Distribution Program (FDP).
 As such, MDE is the link between the USDA and recipient agencies and contracted distributors.
-MDE is responsible for ensuring the program is managed to the benefit of the participants according to the federal requirements. - a) The USDA manages the interaction between the FDP and the States (MDE) with a web-based tool called Web Based Supply Chain Management (WBSCM).
+MDE is responsible for ensuring the program is managed to the benefit of the participants according to the federal requirements.

+- a) The USDA manages the interaction between the FDP and the States (MDE) with a web-based tool called Web Based Supply Chain Management (WBSCM).
 The usage information provided by the school districts allows the WBSCM to forecast future needs, negotiate reduced truckload pricing for heavily used food items, and schedule automatic deliveries throughout the year. - b) The WBSCM is a fully integrated, internet-based commodity acquisition, distribution, and tracking system built on systems, applications, and products (SAP) in data processing commercial software on an Oracle platform.
 All federal food and commodity orders, solicitations, offers, awards, deliveries, invoices, and payments occur in WBSCM, and all business partners in the commodity program are required to use this system.
-Commodities are food products supplied by the USDA and the DOD. - 14.
-The APS is an automated, web-based program developed for MDE.
-It processes between \$90 \$110 million in food and supplies annually for 172 organizations and approximately 1,000 delivery sites for seven regions in the State.
-Food purchased and distributed through this system is not eligible for Federal funds and costs are borne by the users.
-The APS manages the bidding, award, and distribution of food and supplies to the Districts.
-It maintains approved distributor and manufacturer information, product lists, participating school districts, etc. - 15.
+Commodities are food products supplied by the USDA and the DOD. - 11.
 Throughout this RFP the term FDP will represent requirements necessary to fulfill the State's responsibilities relative to the USDA Food Distribution Program (FDP) and its interactions with the WBSCM.
-The term APS will represent requirements necessary for the State to manage the bidding, purchase and distribution of foods and supplies not included in the USDA FDP.

-D. Procurement Goals and Objectives
+C. Procurement Goals and Objectives

-16. MDE seeks one Vendor capable of providing both solutions - the FDP and the APS.
-MDE intends for both solutions to have a common look and feel for the user interface.
-MDE intends to work with one vendor to achieve all the objectives set forth in this RFP up to and including hosting, maintenance and support.

-- 17. MDE seeks to replace the incumbent FDP solution with a leading, commercial, government cloud-hosted solution that will eliminate current manual processes and position MDE to meet all FDP program requirements.
-MDE seeks a solution fully capable of interacting/interfacing with the current federal Web Based Supply Chain Management (WBSCM) application. - 18.
-MDE seeks to replicate the incumbent core FDP functionality and seeks a Vendor capable of enhancing incumbent processes with best practice food distribution tools and methodologies. - 19.
-MDE seeks to replace the incumbent APS solution with a leading, commercial, government cloud-hosted solution that will replicate current functionality, automate manual processes and introduce best practices where they are lacking.
-MDE considers incumbent functionalities to be common to food distribution programs of similar size and scope. - 20.
-MDE seeks real-time integration or interfaces for functions that interact with both solutions' databases. - 21.
-MDE seeks a Vendor capable of converting and migrating legacy data from both incumbent systems to the awarded solutions.
+- 12. MDE seeks one Vendor capable of providing an FDP solution.
+MDE intends for the solution to have a common look and feel for the user interface.
+MDE intends to work with one vendor to achieve all the objectives set forth in this RFP up to and including hosting, maintenance and support. - 13.
+MDE seeks to replace the incumbent FDP solution with a leading, commercial, government cloud-hosted solution that will eliminate current manual processes and position MDE to meet all FDP program requirements.
+MDE seeks a solution fully capable of interacting/interfacing with the current federal Web Based Supply Chain Management (WBSCM) application. - 14.
+MDE seeks to replicate the incumbent core FDP functionality and seeks a Vendor capable of enhancing incumbent processes with best practice food distribution tools and methodologies. - 15.
+MDE seeks real-time integration or interfaces for functions that interact with solution's databases. - 16.
+MDE seeks a Vendor capable of converting and migrating legacy data from the incumbent system to the awarded solution.

-E. Statement of Understanding
+D. Statement of Understanding